Helo Study

 Runway Touch And Go

-Starting from a stop at one of a long runway, lift off and proceed down the
+Starting from a stop at one of a long runway, lift off and proceed down the runway 25 to 50 meters then touch down.
+Repeat.

 Execute the drill at a variety of speeds and ranges to build familiarity.